Contributing Gear Writer

 Good luck with your shopping, and we’ll see you on the water!

-Editor’s Note: For deep-dive reviews of foil gear, here’s our guides to The Best Wings for Wing Foiling, and The Best Wing Foil Boards.
+Editor’s Note: For deep-dive reviews of foil gear, here are our guides to The Best Wings for Wing Foiling and The Best Wing Foil Boards.
 If you’re just starting out, head over to our Beginner Wing Foil Guide for more helpful tips.
-And stay tuned for our Best Foils review later this summer.
-For more gear reviews and features on The Inertia, click here.
+Check out our full suite of foiling guides here, and for more gear reviews and features on The Inertia, click here.